asmodeus812/elearning/java-se-study/java-8/0-language-and-features.md

 -   File: Represents file and directory pathnames, enabling file and directory manipulation.

-### The Java NIO (New Input/Output) API, introduced in Java 1.4 and found in the java.nio package, includes several key components designed for more efficient and flexible I/O operations
+### The Java NIO

+Introduced in Java 1.4 and found in the java.nio package, includes several key components designed for more efficient and flexible I/O operations

 1. Buffers: Containers for data that allow for efficient reading and writing.
 Examples include ByteBuffer, CharBuffer, and IntBuffer.
 2. Channels: Represent connections to I/O devices and provide a way to read from and write to buffers.
 Examples include FileChannel, SocketChannel, and DatagramChannel.